 This is the same philosophy that is used when we buddy-tape a weaker, sprained or broken finger to a stronger one for support.

-Many evergreens and other trees have multiple leaders, or two dominant branches.
-On their own, they can be more susceptible to breakage from heavy snow and ice at the point just above the crotch of the tree or the area where the trunk branches into two.
+Some evergreens have multiple leaders or two dominant branches.
+On their own, they can be more susceptible to breakage from heavy snow and ice at the area where the trunk branches into two.

 By joining the two leaders approximately halfway up from the weak crotch area, you give them stability and strength.
 You can use strips of strong cloth (the rest of your burlap) or nylon stockings for the bind.